 Sometimes a dog will develop Dry Eye, where dogs don’t produce adequate tears.
 This can lead to a thick mucus buildup on the surface or cornea of the eye and sometimes inflammation.
 You could try an eye lubricant.
 If this does not help, see your vet.

 Conjunctivitis is the inflammation of the conjunctiva, the soft tissue the lines the eye and eyelids.
 Your dog may have a thick, yellow-green mucus or pus, or watery discharge.
 The eye lining will become red and inflamed and may be irritating your dog.
 Conjunctivitis is generally caused by allergies, injury, birth defects, and tear duct problems, to foreign matter, dry eye, distemper, or even tumors.
-The treatment for conjunctivitis is to
+The treatment for conjunctivitis is to removing the irritant and sooth the area with pain medication, antibiotics, antihistamines and saline washes to manage infection.

 Growth on the eye